maleadt/creduce_julia/README.md

 ## Usage

 Start by **putting your test case in `main.jl`**.
-If your script needs any packages, activate the package environment by sourcing the `activate` script from the repository's root directory, and installing packages:
+If your script needs any packages, activate a Julia instance in the C-Reduce environment by executing the `julia` wrapper script from the repository's root directory:

 ```
 $ cd /path/to/checkout
-$ source activate
-$ julia
+$ ./julia
+] add ...
-...
+] dev ...
 ```

-Note that **only `dev`ed packages will be considered for reduction**.

-You might want to reduce the number of Julia sources that exist in the `depot` directory (eg. remove tests, examples, etc) to speed-up the process.
+Packages that you `add` will be ignored by the reduction process; only packages you `dev` will take part in it.
+However, all Julia code in those packages will be considered, so you might want to reduce the amount of it to speed up the reduction process (e.g. remove tests, examples, etc) to speed-up the process.

 Next, **modify the `run` script** to properly catch the error you are dealing with and return 0 if the reduced file is good.
-Often, you might just want to `grep` on an error message there.
+Often, you want to look for specific output in the standard error stream.

 Finally, **execute the `reduce` script**.
 This should finalize the environment and start C-Reduce.